The Carpentry programmes teach essential computing and data skills to researchers across all disciplines.

 The course will cover data organisation in spreadsheets and OpenRefine, SQL for data management, and an introduction to R for data analysis.
 By the end of the workshop, learners will be able to more effectively analyse and manage their data to aid reproducibilty and to increase their chances of furthering their research.

-The Software Sustainability Institute has gathered information on the Centres for Doctoral Training (CDTs) in a map, as some of them may require training in basic software development skills to help scientists improve or speed up their research, ensure that their results are more reliable and verifiable, encourage sharing code and collaboration with ot
+The Software Sustainability Institute has gathered information on the Centres for Doctoral Training (CDTs) in a map, as some of them may require training in basic software development skills to help scientists improve or speed up their research, ensure that their results are more reliable and verifiable, encourage sharing code and collaboration wit

 By Thomas Etherington, Senior Research Leader, Royal Botanic Gardens, Kew and Institute Fellow.